Variations of Australian rules football: 9-a-side

-Rules are the same as Australian rules football.
 Limited and non-contact versions of 9-a-side football are also played by both men's and women's leagues.

 Examples of official tournaments held under these rules include the EU Cup and Bali Nines.

 AFLX

-Another prominent variation of the game is AFLX.
-The game is played on soccer-sized pitches and features seven players a side, as well as several other rules designed to speed up the game.
+Another prominent variation of the game was AFLX.
+The game was played on soccer-sized pitches and features seven players a side, as well as several other rules designed to speed up the game.
 Between 2018 and 2019 it was used in an official Australian Football League sanctioned pre-season event.
+Post COVID-19 pandemic it aligned with the 9-a-side format and was merged into AFL 9s.

 Samoa Rules

 Samoa Rules is a game derived from Australian rules football that has also been played in Samoa.
 The game is played on rugby fields and each team consists of 15 players per side.

 Unlike Australian rules football, player movement is restricted to zones (similarly to Rec Footy).
 There is a line across the centre that backs and forwards can not cross.
 Onballers are allowed to go anywhere.

 The Vailima Six-Shooters' Championship began in Samoa in 1998 under these rules, becoming known as "Samoa Rules".
 A number of Samoa Rules players went on to represent Samoa in the Samoan national Australian rules football team, known as the "Bulldogs".